bloomberg/bde-tools/docs/docs/cmake/code_generation.rst

 automatically as part of the configuration of a project (see `User Interaction`_ below).
 The code generation step generates code into the source tree of the repository, which differs from how many CMake projects are structured.
-This code is checked into our repositories, both for release labels and our master branch.
+This code is checked into our repositories, both for release labels and our main branch.

 We generate the code in the source tree for 2 principal reasons: